Coronavirus latest: Japan reports biggest one-day infection spike | DW | 11.03.2020

 00:16 Japan on Tuesday reported its biggest one-day rise in new infections, with 59 new cases confirmed.
 The country now has 1,278 diagnoses of COVID-19.
 Nearly 700 of them were passengers on the Diamond Princess cruise ship that was quarantined for two weeks last month.

-00:12 Australia will extend a travel ban for Italy starting Wednesday evening Australian time.
+00:12 Australia will implement a travel ban for Italy starting Wednesday evening Australian time.
+Entry to Australia will be barred to all non-residents traveling from Italy.
+Resident arrivals will be required to undergo 14 days in quarantine.

+The move came a day after Rome put severe restrictions on mass gatherings and domestic travel in Italy.
+The country has reported over 460 deaths due to coronavirus.

 00:10 Here's a recap of the global figures: